nsr-dev-in/olist-marketplace-performance-analysis/README.md

 The key challenge is understanding:

-- How the marketplace is performing over time
+- How the marketplace is performing
-- Which factors are associated with low customer satisfaction
+- What factors are associated with low customer satisfaction
-- How delivery performance impacts the customer experience
+- How delivery performance affects customer experience
-- Which geographic regions face operational challenges
+- Which regions face operational challenges
 - Which customers and sellers contribute most to revenue
 - Where the biggest opportunities for sustainable growth exist

-The project focuses on identifying meaningful patterns and relationships in the data.

-> **Important:** Since this is observational data, the analysis identifies associations and patterns rather than claiming direct causation.
+> **Important:** This analysis uses observational data.
+Therefore, findings describe associations and patterns rather than proving direct causation.

 ---